carlosdavis/wordpress-plugins/add-to-any/README.txt

 Facebook does link sharing a little differently than most other services.
 Facebook will sometimes use the Meta Description of a shared page instead of the page's title or the title you have set for AddToAny.

 To change the title, description and/or image on Facebook, you will need to modify your theme header file according to <a href="http://wiki.developers.facebook.com/index.php/Facebook_Share/Specifying_Meta_Tags">Facebook's specification</a>.
 With WordPress, this can be accomplished with plugins like the <a href="http://wordpress.org/extend/plugins/all-in-one-seo-pack/">All in One SEO Pack plugin</a>.
-Please see that plugin to for details, and post in the WordPress or plugin author's forums for more support.
+Please see that plugin for details, and post in the WordPress or plugin author's forums for more support.

 = Does the plugin output W3C valid code? =